Samleo8/SCARF/README.md

 # Stereo Cross-Attention Radiance Fields (SCARF)

-This is a modification of the originial SRF paper, but using attention as the mechanism for implicit stereo correspondences.
+This is a modification of the original SRF paper, but using attention as the mechanism for implicit stereo correspondences.

+Our website report can be found [here](https://samleo8.github.io/SCARF/).

 ## Authors